elixir-lang/elixir-lang.github.com/getting-started/mix-otp/task-and-gen-tcp.markdown

 We have learned about agents, generic servers, and supervisors.
 They are all meant to work with multiple messages or manage state.
 But what do we use when we only need to execute some task and that is it?

 [The Task module](https://hexdocs.pm/elixir/Task.html) provides this functionality exactly.
-For example, it has a `start_link/3` function that receives a module, function, and arguments, allowing us to run a given function as part of a supervision tree.
+For example, it has a `start_link/1` function that receives an anonymous function and executes it inside a new process that will be of a supervision tree.

 Let's give it a try.
 Open up `lib/kv_server/application.ex`, and let's change the supervisor in the `start/2` function to the following: